 12) Ormond Indian Burial Mound

 Visit Ormond Indian Burial Mound, located at the corner of South Beach Street and Mound Avenue in Ormond Beach.
 This burial ground is still intact after an estimated 1,200 years, and it’s thought to contain over 100 individual gravesites.
-At one point, the Timucua Indians were nearly 200,000 people strong in this area, and this burial mound pays homage to their lives.
+At one point, the Timucua Indians were nearly 200,000 people strong in the Daytona Beach area, and this burial mound pays homage to their lives.
 You’ll want to park your car across the street at Ames Park before stopping at this intriguing attraction, and then enjoy a walk along the Halifax River afterward.

 13) Riverfront Esplanade